Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Immigrant/Refugee Employees and Caregiving: A Case Study of Caregiver-Employees in Grand Erie, Ontario

-STREAM 2: Intersectionality Analysis for CEs
+PHASE 2: Intersectionality Analysis for CEs

 Fulfilling the challenges of cultural and familial obligations while engaging in paid labour can lead to psychological stress, less time for self-care, and role conflict, as is seen in many societies from which Canada’s visible minority immigrants/refugees come.
 In urban-rural areas, such as those in Grand Erie, culturally appropriate home care services are virtually absent.
 These regions are now experiencing increased migration from visible minority populations due to federal dispersion policies that are pushing immigrants into smaller urban-rural areas; even though supports in these communities are minimal in comparison to large urban centers.
 Federal dispersion policies, combined with the lack of choice with respect to their decision to provide care, are key influences on the health of visible minority immigrant caregiver-employees (CEs’) health.